-- A taskbar (top): displays the various possible operations that can be performed (Add an administrator, Delete, Copy privileges etc.).
+- A taskbar: it shows the various possible operations that can be applied to an administrator.

-- The list of users and user groups identified as admin (left).
+- The list of users and user groups identified as administrators and their privileges.

 |Administrator without any privileges||

 This type of administrator has all the basic privileges such as access to the Dashboard and to the following modules:

 The module Vulnerability management can only be accessed with write privileges.